I say it frankly that I'm a Muslim and proud of being a Muslim.

 Students should possess a good vocabulary arsenal.

-STEP (1): Students listen for conversations or short texts containing the new grammatical structure – here TOUCH STONE a syllabus which taught by IGIT is an ideal course.
+Students should have a solid grammatical back ground about their native language at least be familiar with the basic parts of speech.
+Students should be taught grammatical aspects through contexts I believe that the following (6) six steps could be useful in teaching grammar:-STEP (1): Students listen for conversations or short texts containing the new grammatical structure – here TOUCH STONE a syllabus which taught by IGIT is an ideal course.
 Then, they repeat, read and role play a text or a conversation with intended grammatical points and try to figure out the grammatical points.

 STEP (2):Sts fill in gaps with missing grammatical points.